 Farm animals can befriend barn cats as above.

 Below is calico cat – a female, as they are nearly always female.
 The color and pattern is stunning against the background of the straw.

 Source: Uploaded by user via Nikki on Pinterest

 The next picture is quite extraordinary.
 It reminds me of those monkeys in the steaming hot springs in the snow.
 This shaggy super long haired cat hardly looks like a barn cat.

 The next one shows barn kittens.
 I desperately want to hug and take them home and look after them for the rest of their lives.
 They are adorable and oh, so vulnerable.
 They are a bit dirty and need some TLC, it seems to me.

 The next barn cat picture puts the cats firmly in context.
 You can’t mistake these barn cats for anything else.

 What about the next one.
 A wow cat picture.
 I recently presented some cat and horse pictures.
 Well here we have a relationship that probably had to happen: cat and cow.
 They look very content together.

 There are many more but I think I’ll stop there.
 Which one is your favorite?
-Mine is the white cat.
+Mine is the cat with the cow.
 Just gotta take her away and make her life complete.
 That is an emotional response.
 She is probably fairly content, already.
 As I said, I think barn cats in the right place should be living a fairly good life provided the farmer makes sure they get prompt veterinary treatment when necessary.
 That last point may be a problem area.
 Perhaps farmers have a tendency to not treat animals quite as sensitively as a good cat caretaker in the city.